Miss Vietnam Arizona Pageant Experience

 Although I didn’t win, I want to emphasize on my favorite quote from Oprah, “Be thankful for what you have; you’ll end up having more.
 If you concentrate on what you don’t have, you will never, ever have enough.”
 While I was really upset when I didn’t make it to top 6 in the pageant; the next morning, I was so overwhelmed and overjoyed by all the love and support I received.
 It made me appreciate my family who drove a total of 4 hours from Tucson to come see me, and my boyfriend who came right after drill to come watch me and he had drill the next day too.

-Thank you to the Vietnamese community for this opportunity.
+Thank you to the Vietnamese community for this opportunity and allowing me to particiapte in the Miss Vietnam Arizona Pageant.
 Check out my other personal posts here.